 Make sure you write down your Wi-Fi passwords before resetting all settings because you’ll have to reenter them afterwards!

-To reset all settings, open the Settings app and tap General -> Reset -> Reset All Settings.
+To reset all settings, open the Settings app and tap General -> Transfer Or Reset iPhone -> Reset -> Reset All Settings.
 Then, enter your passcode, your Restrictions passcode (if it’s set up), and tap Reset All Settings when the confirmation alert appears on the display.

 After you tap Reset All Settings, your iPhone will perform the reset and restart itself.